ICE chief defends his officers' actions before Congress after the deaths of 2 protesters

 Tuesday's hearing was called after federal officers shot and killed Alex Pretti and Renee Good, which sparked outrage across the country and demands for accountability and reform.

+Tensions flared and the hearing sparked heated exchanges -- the Democrats comparing the enforcement operations to Nazi Germany and questioning how the administration officials will be judged -- the chairman at times gaveling the lawmakers back to order.

 The ranking Democratic member of the committee, Bennie Thompson from Mississippi, called the hearing the “start of a reckoning" and said that Homeland Security Secretary Kristi Noem should be held accountable.
-Demanding answers in the aftermath of the Minneapolis shootings, Thompson said the department has blocked lawmakers from visiting detention facilities and needs to be more responsive to questions.
+Thompson said the department has blocked lawmakers from visiting detention facilities and needs to be more responsive to questions.

 “Every American should be outraged,” Thompson said.